1601-mma2013/Interactive-Directory/README.md

 ### a.
 Scope
 Objective - to ensure the increases of productivity of the student by increasing their efficiency of receiving and gaining information about MMU and their respective faculty

+Financial Constraints - This is very high budget setup because it involved a lot of electronic parts with a lot of technical expertise
+(We cannot afford to hire expertise to consult about technical parts and we do not afford the part needed to setup this system in MMU)

 ### b.
 Audit
 Review existing work and product
 1. Field (market) Research